presidentbeef/brakeman-site/source/docs/brakeman_as_a_library/index.markdown

 footer: true
 ---

-Brakeman was initially designed to be used a command-line application.
-Recently, there have been some changes to allow it to be used as a library as well.
-Future releases will likely make it even easier to use.
+Brakeman was designed to be used a command-line application, but it is possible to run it as a library.

 ### Simple Example